 We’re ready to hear from you.
 Use our online form to request a free, no-obligation consultation with our team today.

 Second-hand asbestos exposure—also referred to as passive asbestos exposure, secondary asbestos exposure, and take-home asbestos exposure—most often affects spouses and children of those who worked in occupations with high asbestos exposure risk.
+Secondary exposure to asbestos can lead to serious health issues, including mesothelioma and lung cancer, particularly for family members of workers in high-risk occupations.

 Families of individuals who worked in the following industries between the 1940s and the 1980s may be especially vulnerable to second-hand asbestos exposure:

 Those who resided near sites where asbestos was mined, used for industrial purposes, or utilized in the manufacture of certain products also face a risk for second-hand asbestos exposure.
+Additionally, individuals living near industrial sites may face risks from environmental asbestos exposure.

 Because workers were often unaware of the dangers of asbestos, or even that they were working with asbestos, their family members were likewise exposed without the knowledge that by simply handling a spouse’s laundry or hugging a parent on a regular basis they were at risk for developing mesothelioma or lung cancer.
 These asbestos-related cancers have latency periods of decades, sometimes upward of 40 or 50 years, which makes life-saving treatment essentially impossible.

-If you’re a family member of someone who worked with asbestos and you experience lung cancer or mesothelioma symptoms, it’s advisable to schedule a medical evaluation as soon as possible and alert your physician to the possibility of second-hand asbestos exposure.
+If you’re a family member of someone who worked with asbestos and you experience lung cancer or mesothelioma symptoms, it’s advisable to schedule a medical evaluation as soon as possible and alert your physician to the possibility of secondhand asbestos exposure.

 Understanding these potential risks is critical, not only for those who may have been exposed but also for their loved ones.
 Some of the long-term health risks that victims of second-hand asbestos exposure may be at risk of developing include the following: